detailyang/systemtap-toolkit/README.md

 tcp-passive-syn-ack-time
 ===============
-It's used to measure the time of syn packet to ack packet on the server side in the tcp-3-shakehands.
+It's used to measure the time of syn packet to ack packet on the server side in the tcp-3-shakehands(Thanks [tcpguide]).

 ![tcp](https://raw.githubusercontent.com/detailyang/systemtap-toolkit/master/fixtures/tcp.jpg)